codemagic-ci-cd/codemagic-docs/content/knowledge-base/load-firebase-configuration.md

   - '../custom-scripts/load-firebase-configuration'
 ---

-Instead of committing the Firebase configuration files to your repository, you can upload them to Codemagic as [environment variables](../building/environment-variables/) and reference them in a custom script.
-Note that the Firebase configuration file (`google-services.json` for Android or `GoogleService-Info.plist` for iOS) must be selected as **secure**.
+Instead of committing the Firebase configuration files to your repository, you can upload them to Codemagic as **environment variables** and reference them in a custom script.

-1. Save your Firebase config files as environment variables, e.g. `ANDROID_FIREBASE_SECRET` and `IOS_FIREBASE_SECRET`.
+1. Save your copy-pasted contents of Firebase config files as environment variables, e.g. `ANDROID_FIREBASE_SECRET` and `IOS_FIREBASE_SECRET` in Codemagic UI (either in Application/Team variables) and select **secure**.
 2. Add the following **pre-build** script echoing your variables to load the Firebase configuration in Codemagic.

   ```bash